lifewatch/phyto-plankton-classification/README.md

 ##### option 1
 Run container and activate acess to nextcloud server through rclone.

-If you rclone credentials (see [Tutorial](https://docs.ai4eosc.eu/en/latest/user/howto/rclone.html#configuring-rclone)) from the [NEXTCLOUD](https://data-deep.a.incd.pt/) server, you can also create a direct link to these credentials through one line of code.
+If you rclone the credentials (see [Tutorial](https://docs.ai4eosc.eu/en/latest/user/howto/rclone.html#configuring-rclone)) from the [NEXTCLOUD](https://share.services.ai4os.eu/index.php/apps/dashboard/) server, you can also create a direct link to these credentials through one line of code.

 First, install it directly on your machine:
 ```bash